 What are you working on right now?
 What have you published?
 What conferences are you attending or presenting at?
 What are you reading?
 What did you learn today?
 What research tools are you trying out?
 What’s the latest news in your field?
 People are generally interested in what you are up to and how your research can help or inspire them.
 Be a good academic citizen and share call for papers or jobs in your field.
 Focus on your main area with the odd unrelated tweet.
 I am going to follow you based on your research and usefulness to me, but the odd personal tweet or on an unrelated topic makes you appear human.
 Retweet others but, again, don’t forget we followed you because we want to hear your voice.
 You can either retweet without comment or comment with your own personal spin on the article you’re retweeting.
 If you’re sharing a link make what it is linking to clear and include an excerpt when possible so people can get the main point without having to click through.
 It is not unusual to see pictures of text uploaded to a tweet as a method to get around the strict word limits.
 Academics tend to tweet during business hours, Monday to Friday, but also after work.
 If you tweet on the weekend or holidays your tweet won’t reach a wide audience so save your most important tweets for during the working week.

-To hashtag or not to hashtag, that is the question.
+To hashtag or not to hashtag

 People have finally learnt that you do not need to put a hashtag in front of every keyword for it to be searchable.
 Some people choose to hashtag and some do not or use them sparingly.
 By using a hashtag at the end of your tweet means that it will be searchable by those who are following that hashtag.
+In other words the wider Twitter community.
 Alternatively, you can use hashtags as inspiration such as #TechTuesday, #TipTuesday, #FridayReads, #FactFriday.
 You can even schedule tweets using TweetDeck and it’s a handy way to follow hashtags.
 After doing an academic Twitter challenge hosted by @TheLeveragedPhD, I was encouraged by the process of using planned hashtags for each day of the week as inspiration for tweets.
 The good thing about this approach is that I was able to think of content that may be of interest to other researchers that I may take for granted.
 For popular academic hashtags, follow this link.
 You may even like to participate in live-tweeting events such as conferences using their hashtag so that others who are unable to attend can follow along, which has its own etiquette.

 The Dos and Don’ts